toolisticon/aptk/docs/documentation/gettingStarted.md

            return SUPPORTED_ANNOTATION_TYPES;
         }

-The logic to load supported annotations is implemented in _javax.annotation.processing.AbstractProcessor.getSupportedAnnotationTypes()_.
+The logic to configure supported annotations by  the _SupportedAnnotationTypes_ annotation is implemented in _javax.annotation.processing.AbstractProcessor.getSupportedAnnotationTypes()_.
 So overwriting of this method might break configuration by annotation.

-## Setup annotation processor SPI
+## Setup annotation processor detection

-Since annotation processors are internally using the SPI you need to create a file _javax.annotation.processing.Processor_ in _/src/main/resources_.
+Since annotation processors are internally detected via a _Service Provider Interface (SPI)_ you need to create a file _javax.annotation.processing.Processor_ in _/src/main/resources_.
 The file just contains a list of full qualified annotation processor class names (one per line).
 So just add you full qualified class name of your annotation processor to it.

 # Applying the annotation processor
-Your annotation processor will be automatically applied if it resides in class path during the compilation.
+Your annotation processor will be automatically detected and applied if it resides in class path during the compilation.
 Therefore you should add it as a provided dependency to your projects.